 No one needs to tell you that chili is hardly just guy food.
 But it can seem even girlier, er, more ladylike than you’d ever imagined when you serve in diminutive, floral tea cups, just as in the photo above.
 We like to do this when serving it to guys, just to see if they’ll raise their pinkies as they tuck into it.
 Hee hee hee.

 Game Day Chili

 For the chili

-- 3 tablespoons canola oil
+- 3 tablespoons mild vegetable oil

-- 1 pound beef stew meat, cut into 1-inch cubes
+- 1 pound beef stew meat cut into 1-inch (24-mm) cubes

-- 4 tablespoons all-purpose flour
+- 2 tablespoons all-purpose flour

 - 2 cups reduced-sodium beef stock

 - 1/2 small onion diced